aliang6/Prestige/README.md

   - Saturday July 28, 2018
     - Send url to the back end and receive JSON data
     - Complete the components and their interaction for React
-    - Create charts using Chart.js and other libraries to visually represent analysis and results
   - Sunday
-    - CSS and JavaScript animations
-    - Refine design and complete the front-end
-    - Optimize the web page for mobile devices
+    - Create charts to visually represent analysis and results
 - Week Two
   - Monday July 30, 2018
-    - Upload the page to a web server
+    - Complete charts
+    - Refine design and complete the front-end
   - Tuesday July 31, 2018
+    - CSS and JavaScript animations
   - Wednesday August 1, 2018
+    - Refining front end design
   - Thursday August 2, 2018
+    - Upload the page to Heroku
   - Friday August 3, 2018

 - Week Three